govuk-one-login/adoption-application-config/README.md

 ### Naming convention

-The naming convention for new parameters is `/application/environment/component/setting-name`:
+The naming convention for new parameters is `/application/component/setting-name`:

 The value given for the component section should relate to the stack being deployed, e.g. `frontend`, `cognito`, `api`.
 If a setting relates to multiple components within the application then the convention is to call this `config`.

+**Note:** An additional environment section will be added for [pseudo-environments such as local and preview](https://govukverify.atlassian.net/wiki/spaces/DFA/pages/3962929695/Build+and+Deployment+processes#Test-and-Local-Builds) stacks `/application/environment/component/setting-name`

 ### Resource